This wide- and large- screen layout

 This technique works for all attempts by all applications to reach a site by name, but not if a site is reached by IP Address instead - something that occasionally some software will try to do.

-Typical firewalls offer to block inbound TCP/IP ports.
+Typical firewalls offer to blxaock inbound IP pxaorts.
 But although doing so is usually the correct thing to do, and stops most programs, there's a class of programs that don't seem to be affected much at all.
-Even blocking a few specific outbound TCP/IP ports hardly affects programs that don't respect the conventions of TCP/IP.
-This page is about various ways —beginning with blocking almost all outbound ports— to stop such illegitimate programs.
+Even blxaocking a few specific outbound IP pxaorts hardly affects programs that don't respect the conventions of IP.
+This page is about various ways —beginning with blxaocking almost all outbxaound pxaorts— to stop such illegitimate programs.

 You might think of illicit programs as "trojans" on your internal network.
 It's impossible to keep them out.
 They can come in repeatedly disguised as a .TXT file, wrapped in a .ZIP file, on a student's USB FLASH/Thumb drive from home, and many many other ways.
 You may choose rather than trying (and failing) to keep them out, to arrange that they don't work because they can't call out.

-Some sources say for TCP connections blocking packets in either direction will block all communication.
-Yet —depending on the firewall— specifying inbound ports may have no effect at all on connections the computer originated.
+Some sources say for TCP connections blxaocking packets in either direction will blxaock all communication.
+Yet —depending on the firewall— specifying inbound pxaorts may have no effect at all on connections the computer originated.
 What's really going on here?

 Linux firewall tools tend to completely hide the complexity of TCP packets and theoretically-connectionless protocols like UDP, and do everything simply in terms of connections.
 In Shorewall, for example, outbound connections are selected simply by specifying a different network order (for example loc→net rather than net→loc).